 Anna Cecchini Diskin, RA – Project Manager

 Anna is a registered architect and project manager with over 20 years of experience in building design and construction.
-She holds a Bachelor of Architecture (cum laude) from Drexel University (2004) and became a licensed architect in 2009.
+She holds a Bachelor of Architecture (cum laude) from Drexel University and after graduating in 2004, she spent some time living in San Francisco and Connecticut with her husband before ultimately settling back in the Philadelphia area to be closer to both their respective families.
+Once settled back in PA, she sat for her licensing exams and became a registered architect in 2009.

-In 2021, Anna and her family moved to Jenkintown Borough, drawn to its close-knit community.
+In 2021, Anna and her family moved to Jenkintown Borough, drawn to its close-knit community and urban village vibe.
 Since her boys have spent a lot of time on the playground both during and after school as a meet up place for friends and pick-up sports, she is excited to be lending her expertise to the design and construction of Legacy Park at Jenkintown Elementary.

 Anna is an active volunteer with Jenkintown HSA Board and enjoys photographing families in and around Philadelphia and Montgomery County.